AmasaDelano/dungeon-land/markdown/06_07_Thief.md

 ---

 Reducing armor until they repair it means that they lose armor until they do something that compensates for your damage.
-If you’re fighting an armored knight that might mean a fresh suit of armor, but for a thick-hided ogre it’s until they’ve had time to heal up (or protect the wound you left).
+If you're fighting an armored knight that might mean a fresh suit of armor, but for a thick-hided ogre it's until they've had time to heal up (or protect the wound you left).

 ### Flexible Morals